roshandathathri/roshandathathri.github.io/_pages/about.md

 I work on designing and building programming models, compilers, and runtime systems that enable programmers to extract performance from parallel architectures like clusters of CPUs and GPUs.

-**Distributed Graph Analytics**: For graph analytical applications, I have designed programming substrates and developed runtime systems that exploit domain knowledge to partition graphs, optimize communication, and scale-out to distributed CPUs and GPUs, while providing fault-tolerance.
+**Distributed, Heterogeneous Graph Analytics**: For graph analytical applications, I have designed programming substrates and developed runtime systems that exploit domain knowledge to partition graphs, optimize communication, and scale-out to distributed CPUs and GPUs, while providing fault-tolerance.